sanmeet26/TextUtils/README.md

 # TextUtils
-This is a simple web application developed in react where we can manipulate text.
+This is a simple web application developed in react where we can manipulate text.<br>
+Check out its usage here : [https://sanmeetgit.github.io/TextUtils/](https://sanmeetgit.github.io/TextUtils/)

 ## Utilities
 1. Convert text to Sentencecase